give-me/vpn/README.md

 In order to reconfigure the gateway *without* updating this tool, just run ```/opt/vpn-gateway/bin/reinstall.sh``` as root.
 In order to reconfigure the gateway *with* updating this tool to the latest version, just repeat the 2nd and 5th steps of the installation guide.
+Upgrading Shadowsocks and Cloudflared is made during any way of reconfiguration.

 ## Uninstall